 ICCER is managed by a Steering Committee.
 Each of the founding member organizations has two representatives sitting on the Steering Committee; new members have one representative.
 All member organizations have one vote.

-The Steering Committee is responsible for providing the quality, depth, and continuity of management required to achieve ICCER's major strategic and operational objectives.
+The Steering Committee is responsible for providing the quality, depth, and continuity of management required to achieve ICCER's major strategic and operational objectives, including:

 - setting strategic direction and plans

-- providing a forum to deal with emerging issues that impact ICCER and its four partners
+- providing a forum to deal with emerging issues that impact ICCER and its members

-- establishing the "most accountable partner" for specific functions and activities
+- recommending the most accountable partner for specific functions and activities

 - evaluating and monitoring outcomes and results

-- reviewing budgets and financials, and making recommendation to respective partner organizations for issues related to funding and budget approval
+- reviewing budgets and financials, and making decisions related to funding and budget approval

-- acting as advocate and champion for ICCER
+- acting as advocates and champions for ICCER

-The day-to-day operations of ICCER are managed by the Executive Director, Sandra Woodhead Lyons.
+The day-to-day operations of ICCER are managed by the Executive Director and Program Coordinator.